riedelsolutions/jekyll-test/README.md

 ## Usage

-TODO: Write usage instructions here.
-Describe your available layouts, includes, sass and/or assets.
+### Tag System

+Simply put the tags you wish to have on the tag menu in the front matter of your posts, they will be automatically generated and not repeated.

+### Tag Pages

+For the tag pages/sections, do the following

+1. Create your html file, e.g. `example.html`

+2. Add the following front matter and expression:

+`
+---
+layout: default
+---

+{% include tagPagesLoop.html tagName='TAG_NAME_HERE' %}

+`

+### Styling

+Every style is under /assets/main.scss

+### Assets

+All images go under /images

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/hello.
+Bug reports and pull requests are welcome on GitHub at https://github.com/riedelsolutions/root.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 ## Development